 Lack of understanding of population-level life history transitions persists for blue whales and many other migratory populations largely due to the difficulty of simultaneously observing many individuals' behavior over immense spatial and temporal scales, especially in marine systems (Dingle & Drake, 2007).
-But blue whales provide a unique opportunity for long-range observation of population-level behavior due to their powerful low-frequency vocalizations, which are detectable over tens of thousands of square kilometers off the coast of California via passive acoustic monitoring (PAM) from even a single monitoring location (as in the present study; Fig. 1B; (Oestreich et al., 2020b)).
+But blue whales provide a unique opportunity for long-range observation of population-level behavior due to their powerful low-frequency vocalizations, which are detectable over tens of thousands of square kilometers off the coast of California via passive acoustic monitoring (PAM) from even a single monitoring location (as in the present study; Fig. 1B; (Oestreich, Fahlbusch, et al., 2020)).
 The Eastern North Pacific blue whale population produces at least four call types (A, B, C, and D), with sequenced patterns of A, B, and C calls collectively referred to as blue whale song (Fig. 1C).
-While song is thought to be produced exclusively by male blue whales (McDonald et al., 2001), this vocal signal is often considered representative of population-level presence of both sexes, given known seasonal synchrony in population-wide departure from foraging grounds (Bailey et al., 2010) and increased observation of male-female pairs immediately preceding southward migration from foraging habitat (Sears & Perrin, 2009).
+Although song is thought to be produced exclusively by male blue whales (McDonald et al., 2001), this vocal signal is often considered representative of population-level presence of both sexes, given known seasonal synchrony in population-wide departure from foraging grounds (Bailey et al., 2010) and increased observation of male-female pairs immediately preceding southward migration from foraging habitat (Sears & Perrin, 2009).
 Beyond population-level presence, blue whale song can provide insight into the behavioral state of this population based on diel patterns in song.
 Individuals in the Eastern North Pacific population are known to produce songs primarily at different times of day during foraging versus migratory behavior.
-This diel patterning provides an acoustic signature of the population-level transition from foraging to southward migration, defined by the significant seasonal decrease in the night-to-day ratio of regional song production (Oestreich et al., 2020b).
-Previous work has shown that acoustic presence alone can be a poor proxy for behavior-for example, within a given period of acoustic presence, population-level behavior can vary widely and include distinct behavioral periods (e.g., foraging, migration) which are not resolved using acoustic presence alone (Oestreich et al., 2020b).
+This diel patterning provides an acoustic signature of the population-level transition from foraging to southward migration, defined by the significant seasonal decrease in the night-to-day ratio of regional song production (Oestreich, Fahlbusch, et al., 2020).
+Previous work has shown that acoustic presence alone can be a poor proxy for behavior can vary widely and include distinct behavioral periods (e.g., foraging, migration) which are not resolved using acoustic presence alone (Oestreich, Fahlbusch, et al., 2020).
 The known acoustic signature of blue whales' transition to migration alleviates this problem by revealing distinct behavioral modes within the time period when blue whales are acoustically present on their summer-fall foraging grounds.